 Cumberland Island is the largest and southernmost barrier island in Georgia.
 The first inhabitants were indigenous people who spoke the Timucua language some 4,000 years ago.

-Later, the island was under control by the Spanish, who arrived in the 1550s.
+Later, the island fell under the control of the Spanish, who arrived in the 1550s.
 They built a mission on the island and some 300 native people and Spanish missionaries lived there for a period of time.

 Then, James Oglethorpe of the British Army arrived in 1733.
-He signed a treaty with the Creek nation that ceded the island to England, conflicting with the Spanish claim.
+He signed a treaty with the Creek nation that ceded the island to England, contesting the Spanish claim.
 He then established a fort on the north side of the island.

 In 1765, a mansion was built on the southern end of the island called Dungeness.
 It later burned down.
 Then in the 1880’s, the Carnegies purchased the land and built another mansion at the former site of Dungeness.
-It was built as a giant, 59-room castle which included a golf course, pools and 40 smaller buildings to house the 100’s of servants who worked there.
+The giant, 59-room castle included a golf course, pools and 40 smaller buildings to house the 100’s of servants who worked there.

 After the Great Depression, the mansion was abandoned.
-It burned in 1959, but the ruins still remain.
-Eventually, the island was sold to the national park service to be preserved in 1972.
+It burned in 1959, but the ruins remain today.
+Eventually, the island was sold to the National Park Service to be preserved in 1972.

 Things To Know Before Visiting Cumberland Island